solutionroute/vboxdebian/README.md

 Trying to eliminate some of the tedium involved in firing up a new minimal Debian instance running as a VirtualBox guest on a Windows 10 host.

+## What You Get

-The end result will be a minimal, almost exclusively text-based, environment based on a tiling window manager (dwm).
+Should the script make it through to completion, the end result will be a minimal, almost exclusively text-based, environment based on a tiling window manager (dwm) and a GUI login using lightdm.

+## Alternatives

+Choose a full desktop environment during the intial Debian installation, or, if you try a lightweight approach like this one and find it lacking, you can:

+	sudo tasksel

+To install one of the big desktop metapackages. `man tasksel` to discover what else you can learn.

 ## Discovery Tools

+As a long time FreeBSD `ports` user now migrated to Linux I sometimes need reminders like these:

 	apt-cache search . | grep -i "metapackage\|meta-package" | more
 	apt-cache search . | grep -i "xorg" | more
 	apt-cache depends pkgname
 	apt-cache policy pkgname
+	tasksel --list-tasks
+	# check out one of the stock tasks presented during initial install...
+	apt-cache depends task-desktop
+	apt-cache depends task-desktop

 ## What This Installs In Rough Order of Appearance